atakhadivi/ATAMOMS/README.md

   - Saves the filtered videos to the database
   - Categorizes the videos based on keywords added by the administrator

-  Here are the suggested templates:
+- [x] Plan the views and templates.

   1. Home Page Template